unioslo/tsd-api-docs/integration/apps-api.md

 #### Key filtering

-To filter key, one can use the `select` clause.
+To filter by a specific key of the record, one can use the `select` clause as a query parameter.

 Only `metaData`:
 ```txt